Chapter 12: The Interrogation

 “Describe it.”

-He looked at his open hands.
+His thumbs traced the ridges of his palms, slow.
 The question was not metaphorical.
 She was asking him to do what she did with every person who sat in her office — map the architecture of the damage, trace the load path from wound to behavior.

 “I stopped needing things,” he said.
 “Not all at once.
 But the hospital room was clean and Rachel was gone and I walked outside and the parking lot was just — a parking lot.
 Asphalt and light poles and a dumpster with a recycling sign.
 The world didn’t change.
 So I decided I wouldn’t either.”
 He paused.
 “I went back to the course.
 I passed.
 I deployed.
 I came home.
 I married Laura because she was kind and I thought kindness was the same as connection.
 It isn’t.
 She figured that out before I did.”